oehria/woven-fabric-chebyshev/README.md

 # Chebychev Parameterization for Woven Fabric Modeling

-This is the implementation of the paper "Chebychev Parameterization for Woven Fabric Modeling" by Annika Oehri, Aviv Segall, Jing Ren and Olga Sorkine-Hornung from SIGGRAPH ASIA 2024.
+This is the implementation of the paper "Chebychev Parameterization for Woven Fabric Modeling" by Annika Oehri*, Aviv Segall*, Jing Ren and Olga Sorkine-Hornung from SIGGRAPH ASIA 2024.
+(* joint first authors)

 **BibTex**
 ```